aedart/athenaeum/docs/archive/current/etags/eloquent.md

 $etag = Generator::make($model); // Uses all properties returned by toArray()
 ```

-If you are able to generalise what properties to use when creating etags, for all of your Eloquent Models, then perhaps you should [create a custom generator](./generators/custom.md) for your models.
+If you are able to generalise what properties to use when creating etags, for all of your Eloquent Models, then you can [create a custom generator](./generators/custom.md) for your models.
-Alternatively, if you need to customise what properties to be used, per model, then the following approach could be better suitable.
+Alternatively, if you need to customise what properties must be used, per model, then the following approach could be better suitable.

 ## Customise Model ETag value